iMichka/homebrew-MacVTKITKPythonBottles/README.md

   - VTK 6.1.0
   - ITK 4.5.1

-You will need to have Homebrews Python (2.7.6) installed.
+You will need to have Homebrew's Python (2.7.6) installed.

 ## How to use

   - brew install python
-  - brew install iMichka/MacVTKITKPythonBottles/vtk
+  - brew install iMichka/MacVTKITKPythonBottles/imichka-vtk
-  - brew install iMichka/MacVTKITKPythonBottles/insighttoolkit
+  - brew install iMichka/MacVTKITKPythonBottles/imichka-insighttoolkit

 ## Why unofficial binaries ?